 NB: If you want to create a smaller menu, you can export the final menu (see final steps, below) and resize it in Photoshop.

-1. Set Up the Menu Document in InDesign
+1. How to Set Up the Menu Document in InDesign

 Get InDesign opened up and select File > New > Document.